ResultadosDigitais/rdstation-wp/readme.txt

 == Description ==

-By installing it, you can activate the Tracking Code, which enables some important features of RD Station Marketing, besides integrating your contact forms in order to send the Leads converted in your website to the RD Station Marketing.
+It automatically activates the RD Station Marketing tracking code in your Wordpress pages, enabling features such as Lead Tracking and Pop ups.
+It also integrates the contact forms that capture Leads that convert in your website forms directly to RD Station Marketing.

 Compatible with the following forms: